LibCrowds/libcrowds-bs4-pybossa-theme/README.md

 ## Development

 Custom theme options are defined in the [_custom](_custom) folder.
 To defined theme options for a new metacategory add a new subfolder with the following
 files:

 - **_about.md:** Background info for the meta-category.
-- **_categories.md:** An explanation of how categories are defined (e.g. volumes).
 - **home.jpg:** Main image for the top of the homepage.